Garendon Park

 Garendon was founded in 1133 as a Cistercian Abbey by the Earl of Leicester.
 The Abbot had a seat in parliament for a time.
 The monastery was given various property around Loughborough during the middle ages until, by the 16th century it commanded land for miles around.

-In 1536 the abbey church was demolished on the orders of Thomas Cromwell as part of his programe to destroy the monasteries.
+In 1536 the abbey church was demolished on the orders of Thomas Cromwell as part of his programe known as the disolution of the monasteries.
 A visit made to the monastery the year before had brought charges of corruption and vice, typical of such inspections.
 The king, Henry VIII, gave the house and site of the abbey to the Earl of Rutland shortly afterwards.
 The Cistercian house was then destroyed to build the first Garendon Hall.
-Garendon Hall
+Some of the stone can be detected in the walls surrounding the Park.

 The Hall remained in the hands of the Earl of Rutland until 1632 when it was passed as a dowry to the royalist, the Duke of Buckingham.
 During the Civil War a legend emerged surrounding the large pool at the northern end of the Park.
 For four days the water became deeper and deeper red.
 Cattle refused to drink and great clots, that had the appearance of blood, rose and fell in the water.
 Local people decided that the four days of blood must represent the four years of civil war, and named the pool the Bloody Pool thereafter.